Narnia's Oxford: Exploring C.S. Lewis' Inspiration

 From the connection of the fantasy world of Carroll’s Alice in Wonderland to Christ Church College, to centuries-old pubs where famous writers used to meet, the invented and true histories of literary Oxford, the myths and legends associated with those who lived here, are part of this city's remarkable identity and heritage.

-By mid 20th century, C.S.
-Lewis had reached the ranks of various literary behemoths of Oxford, whilst being most well-known for his illustration of The Chronicles of Narnia which has had over 100 million copies been sold worldwide, with the most well known being The Lion, The Witch, and The Wardrobe.
+By the mid-20th century, C.S.
+Lewis had reached the ranks of various literary behemoths of Oxford, while being most well-known for his illustration of The Chronicles of Narnia, which has sold over 100 million copies worldwide, with the most famous being The Lion, The Witch, and The Wardrobe.

 C. S. Lewis in Oxford

-Despite being born in Ireland, Lewis attended a preparatory school in Malvern, Worcestershire - that developed in him a fascination for European Mythology and Occult.
+Despite being born in Ireland, Lewis attended a preparatory school in Malvern, Worcestershire, which developed in him a fascination for European mythology and the occult.

-Lewis joined the University of Oxford in 1917, where he studied Classics and English at the University College.
-However, shortly after joining, he joined the Officers’ Training Corps at the University, where he was trained and then shipped as part of the British Army to France to fight in the First World War.
+Lewis joined the University of Oxford in 1917, where he studied Classics and English at University College.
+However, shortly after joining, he enlisted in the Officers’ Training Corps at the University and was shipped as part of the British Army to France to fight in the First World War.

-As the war came near its end, upon his return to the University of Oxford in 1920, Lewis’ academic talents began to shine through.
-He achieved top marks in all his examinations, he was awarded a First in Honour Moderations (Greek and Latin literature), followed by one in Greats (Philosophy and Ancient History) in 1922, and later, received his final First in English in 1923.
+As the war came near its end, upon his return to Oxford in 1920, Lewis’ academic talents began to shine through.
+He achieved top marks in all his examinations, earning a First in Honour Moderations (Greek and Latin literature), one in Greats (Philosophy and Ancient History) in 1922, and his final First in English in 1923.

-Shortly after finishing his finals, Lewis was appointed as a Philosophy Tutor at University College - a position which he held for just one year before being elected as a Fellow and Tutor in English Literature at Magdalen College in 1925.
-Enthralled by his role, writing and the academic inspirations of Oxford, Lewis served this position for a total of 29 years.
+Shortly after finishing his finals, Lewis was appointed as a Philosophy Tutor at University College, a position he held for just one year before being elected as a Fellow and Tutor in English Literature at Magdalen College in 1925.
+Enthralled by his role, writing, and the academic inspirations of Oxford, Lewis served in this position for 29 years.

-His academic career made not only a novelist of him, but also an essayist, poet and theologian.
-Lewis is known to have had a mercurial relationship with Christianity in his earlier life, but he later became a firm Christian apologist, and the allusions to Christian themes within even his fantasy works are unmistakable.
-The resemblance of the lion, Aslan’s story, for example, to the life of Christ, demonstrates Lewis making the Christian themes such as the sins and redemption of humanity accessible to a young audience.
+His academic career made him not only a novelist but also an essayist, poet, and theologian.
+Lewis had a mercurial relationship with Christianity in his earlier life, but he later became a firm Christian apologist.
+The resemblance of the lion, Aslan’s story, for example, to the life of Christ, demonstrates Lewis making Christian themes such as the sins and redemption of humanity accessible to a young audience.

-During his time in the city, he also became great friends with another author J.R.R.
+During his time in the city, he also became great friends with another author, J.R.R.
 Tolkien.
-The pair became close friends, after forming a group of famous Oxford writers known as ‘the Inklings.’
-Tolkien had huge influence over Lewis’ work, especially on themes of redemption and religion, and it is said that the two could often be seen huddling over Christian texts or Middle Earth manuscripts in the Eagle and Child Pub on St. Giles Street!
+The pair became close friends, forming a group of famous Oxford writers known as ‘the Inklings.’
+Tolkien had a huge influence over Lewis’ work, especially on themes of redemption and religion.
+It is said that the two could often be seen huddling over Christian texts or Middle Earth manuscripts in the Eagle and Child Pub on St. Giles Street!

 Lewis enters our topographical mythology most prominently in St. Mary’s Passage, just off the High Street.
-The story goes that Lewis burst out of the western doors of St. Mary’s Church on a cold winter's night, where he purportedly had his own rooms, and indeed where he gave the war-time sermon “The Weight of Glory”, (and in fact where my grandmother tells me she listened to his lecture!)
+The story goes that Lewis burst out of the western doors of St. Mary’s Church on a cold winter's night, where he purportedly had his own rooms, and indeed where he gave the war-time sermon “The Weight of Glory.”

-It was here, while pausing to catch his breath on a cold winter’s night, where he came face to face with a certain door which leads into Brasenose College.
-The image of which formed the elements for The Lion, the Witch, and the Wardrobe
+It was here, while pausing to catch his breath on a cold winter’s night, that he came face to face with a certain door which leads into Brasenose College.
+The image of which formed the elements for The Lion, the Witch, and the Wardrobe.

 As you can see from the inset photographs, the door centrepiece features a maned, lion-like face carved into the wood, which bears an uncanny resemblance to the Aslan we are familiar with.